Altabeh/gcl/README.md

 }
 ```

 **Note:** `need_proxy` is advised to be set to `False` for now since it is still experimental and therefore not recommended to be turned on in this preliminary version.
 This has the caveat that we cannot run the `GCL` instance in parallel to make multiple queries to Google Scholar as your IP will be temporarily blocked.
-In the next version, we will make multiple querying operational.
+In the next version, we will make multiple parallel queries operational.

 # Updates